Posted by wendiwendy

 The flavor is all fruit – it stays bright and fresh-tasting because it isn’t cooked down.
 (Not that I mind the flavor of traditional jams, mind you!)
 I like that you can be flexible with flavor combinations; this afternoon I’m making a mixed berry jam using blueberries and raspberries.
 Cherries are in season next; last year we missed cherry season by about one week, which was heartbreaking.

 We just bought a chest freezer and if I’m not careful, it’s going to be full of nothing but jam and frozen fruit. 😉

-Posted on June 30, 2015, in Not Related to Hearing Loss and tagged canning food, freezer jam, Fruit Belt, mulberries, raspberries, southwest Michigan, strawberries, strawberry jam.
+Posted on June 30, 2015, in Food & Cooking, Not Related to Hearing Loss and tagged canning food, freezer jam, Fruit Belt, mulberries, raspberries, southwest Michigan, strawberries, strawberry jam.
 Bookmark the permalink.
 Leave a comment.